 You do not need to prep a full week of meals.
 You only need a few safety nets:

-Cook a protein source in bulk
+- Cook a protein source in bulk

-Prep fruit or vegetables
+- Prep fruit or vegetables

-Keep one ready-to-eat healthy meal available
+- Keep one ready-to-eat healthy meal available

 4. Plan the Indulgence Instead of Drifting Into It

-5. Avoid the “I Will Start Monday” Mentality
+5. Avoid the “I’ll Start Monday” Mentality

+A long recovery window causes more harm than the indulgence itself.
 Aim for a Sunday reset, not a Monday rescue.

 The Takeaway

 Most people do not struggle with discipline.
 They struggle with the sudden loss of structure on the weekend.
+Give your Saturday and Sunday a light framework instead of assuming willpower will carry you through.